LukasATBK/char-select-azumanga-pack/README.md

 ### <p align=center>Azumanga Daioh 64: The Knuckleheads Pack!</p>

- <p align=center>A Model Pack for SM64CoopDX and Character Select adding characters and pets from Azumanga Daioh!</p>
+ <p align=center>A Character Select Model Pack for SM64CoopDX adding characters and pets from Azumanga Daioh!</p>

 ## Release Plans

- Our timeline of who we plan to add to the Azumanga Pack
+ Our timeline of who we plan to add to the Azumanga Daioh 64 Pack:

 - **Release 1**
     - <img src="textures/osakav2-icon.png" height="20"> Osaka